chadxz/my-api/README.md

 ### deployment

-This app is currently being deployed to Openshift Online.
-It requires a supporting redis instance, but both this app and redis can be run on Openshift Online's free tier.
+This app is currently being deployed to zeit now, backed by redis labs free redis instance.

-It can be seen at [https://my-api-my-api.193b.starter-ca-central-1.openshiftapps.com/](https://my-api-my-api.193b.starter-ca-central-1.openshiftapps.com/)